UPPMAX/programming_formalisms/docs/literature/README.md

 - Data must be available and accessible
 - Code and methods must be available and accessible
 - All 3rd party data and software should be cited

+## Summary of `[Tian et al, 2022]`

+This paper describes what makes a good commit message, classifying good commit messages in 'What' and 'Why' categories.

+It does describe reasonably clear what is a bad commit message, however, it not give any clear guidance on what is a good commit message.

 ## Summary of `[Visser et al., 2016]`